jhalterman/concurrentunit/README.markdown

 # ConcurrentUnit 0.2.0

-A simple concurrent JUnit test case extension.
+A simple concurrent unit testing extension for JUnit and TestNG.

 ## Introduction